Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 Your activity and engagement will keep you top of mind with your connections.
-They are crucial ingredients to relationship building.
+They are crucial ingredients to increasing your visibility on LinkedIn and building relationships.
 You cannot build relationships if you aren’t present and engaging in conversations with your prospects.

-A great way to stay active and visible is to post regular status updates as well as share articles on LinkedIn Publisher.
+A great way to stay active and visible is to post regular status updates, and share videos as well as share articles on LinkedIn Publisher.

 Privacy settings are there for your protection, but don’t forget this is a professional platform where you want to grow your network.

 LinkedIn is the place where you share your professional background and activities – not your personal information and family photos.
 This allows you to be much more open with your connections.

 - your full name is visible to all your connections,